RicardoFrank/UC-Berkeley-W205-Project/python/README.md

 Stop the classifer via ctl-C, then restart it:

-    $ python classifer/server.py
+    $ ./run-classifier --forget-harassment

-The classifier has no history across process invocations, so restarting it will erase its corpus.
+The classifier retains history across process invocations.
+For this test, we want it to forget what it has learned about harassing tweets.

 Now, inject a single user's tweets into the tweet stream: